-For each value chains l business models were identified that seem profitable but require investment and working capital.
-These models were than analysed in greater detail to confirm weather indeed they are profitable, what the need is for working capital and investment capital, and if the models can support the required loans.
+For each value chain, one business model was identified that seem profitable but required investment and working capital.
+These models were then analyzed in greater detail to confirm whether indeed they are profitable, what the need is for working capital and investment capital, and if the models can support the required loans.

-The models were validated in a workshop with farmers, processors, micro finance organisations and commercial banks.
+The models were validated in a workshop with farmers, processors, microfinance organizations and commercial banks.

 Business models analyzed

-- Emerging Dairy farmer with simple irrigation equipment to grow improved grasses year round for grazing and baling for sale to other farmers
+- Emerging Dairy farmers with simple irrigation equipment to grow improved grasses year-round for grazing and baling for sale to other farmers

-- Emerging dairy farmer with mechanization to produce field crops and silage for dairy production, to service other surrounding farmers and to do baling of communal grasslands in winter.
+- Emerging dairy farmers with mechanization to produce field crops and silage for dairy production, service other surrounding farmers and to do baling of communal grasslands in winter

 - Input dealer who also becomes a mechanization service provider by acquiring a tractor with implements for other farmers

 - Small scale professional soybean and sunflower crushing plant for animal feed and edible oils production

 - Professional exporter of snack peanuts to the EU, South Africa, and other surrounding countries, with an outgrower program